Team Engleberts Kayaks From The Mountains to The Sea - Week 1

 We made it to Falls Reservoir where we found an awesome campsite and plan to make great time in the morning.
 We look forward to warmer weather and less waves and wind as we continue our journey.

 Temp: Hi 49 Low 42 Large Waves/Cloudy/Windy with Gust to 40 mph/Small Craft Advisory

 Overnight Camp: Falls Reservoir

-Thanks for reading, you can find out more about caring for your sunglasses here.
+Thanks for reading, you can check out our super cool wooden sunglasses here.
+You can find out more about caring for your sunglasses here.
 You can read about the different types of wood used to make sunglasses here.
 You can read more about the advantages of Engleberts Premium Wooden Sunglasses here.
 You can read about why the sun is brighter in the fall and winter here.